droglenc/NCMTH107/modules/DataProduction_RevEx_Observational.md

 css: "/css/modules.css"
 ---

-Determine the specific type of variable for each question below.

 You can click on each question to see an answer.
 Click on it again to close the answer.

 ---